NeoZett/BSER/README.md

 In the include directory, the [`bser.h`](include/bser.h) file implements all of the C features.
 There are type definitions for a byte, record identifier, and numerical size.
 There are also binary packing, through the macros `BSER_PACK` and `BSER_UNPACK`.

-Using a C file object, you can read and write bytes, records, identifiers, and field sizes directly to the file.
+Using a C file object in different bser functions, you can read and write bytes, records, identifiers, and field sizes directly to the file.
 Using the `bser_record` struct, you can define a record with an identifier, field names, field count, and field values.
 You must initialize the record first using the `bser_record_init` function.

-After you have initialized the record, you can set fields using their field indices or names.
-This can be done through the `bser_record_set_field_at` and `bser_record_set_field` functions, accompanied with their complimenting functions, for getting the value of a field, through the `bser_record_get_field_at` and `bser_record_get_field` functions.
+After you have initialized the record, you can set field values using their field index or name.
+This can be done through the `bser_record_set_field_at` or `bser_record_set_field` functions, accompanied with their complimenting functions—for getting the value of a field—through the `bser_record_get_field_at` and `bser_record_get_field` functions.

 ### Input/output structs

 There is a `bser_stream` struct, assessing which file you are modifying, common file operations, and the C file object itself.
 Once you create a `bser_stream` struct, you must initialize it using the `bser_stream_open` function, that returns true upon success and false otherwise.
-Then to close the stream, you can similarly call the `bser_stream_close` function.
+Then, to close the stream, you can call the `bser_stream_close` function.

 The `bser_stream` struct is essentially the bser version of a file object or input/output file-stream.
 It is used during both reading and writing using the following two structs: `bser_reader` and `bser_writer`.

-To use the `bser_reader`, you have to specify which objects a file can consist of and, in doing so, which fields should be associated with which field name.
-The field names must be in the exact same order to preserve the field index, that is required for loading and saving to files.
-The upside is that you don't have to supply the records with a value.
+To use the `bser_reader` struct, you have to specify which objects a file can consist of and which fields should be associated with which field name.
+The field names must be in the exact same order to preserve the field index that is required for loading and saving to files.
+You don't have to supply the records with a value since the records themselves use indexes to bind field names with their corresponding values.

 To create a reader, you must first construct a catalog.
-In the catalog, there will be record-schemes for the data that you want and how you want to structure it.
-The catalog is a struct called `bser_catalog`, which you must fill its `schemas` field with schemas and preserve the `schema_count` field with how many schemas there are in the catalog in total after supplying or modifying the `schemas` field.
+In the catalog, there will be record-schemes that tell your reader what data you want and how you want to structure it.
+The catalog is a struct called `bser_catalog`, in which you must fill the `schemas` field with schemas and preserve the `schema_count` field with how many schemas there are in the catalog in total.

-After creating a reader struct, you must initialize it using the `bser_reader_init` function which will take the catalog to use for reading the records in a `path` wide character string pointer parameter.
-When you are done with the reader, you must call the `bser_reader_close` to close the file and `bser_reader_deinit` to deinitialize it.
+After creating an instance of the `bser_reader` struct, you must initialize it using the `bser_reader_init` function which will take a catalog for reading the records in a `path` wide character pointer parameter.
+When you are done with the reader, you must call the `bser_reader_close` to close the file or `bser_reader_deinit` to deinitialize it.

 With a reader, you can read all of the records in the file using the `bser_reader_execute` function.
 This function will return a boolean value, that is true when successful and false otherwise.
-The `has_completed` field will turn true if successful and you will not be able to read the object again using the same reader.
-This is to prevent corruption.
+The `has_completed` field will become true if successful and you will not be able to read the object again using the same reader.
+The reader is only supposed to be used once.

-To access the results of the reader, you can access the `records` field and `record_count` field for all of the records and an integral number for how many records that was read.
+To access the results of the reader, you can access the `records` and `record_count` field for all of the records and an integral number for how many records that was read.

-Using the writer is fairly similar.
-You must initialize the writer using the `bser_writer_init` function, deinitialize it using the `bser_writer_deinit` function, close the file using `bser_writer_close` function, and execute the writer using the `bser_writer_execute` function.
+The writer must be initialized using the `bser_writer_init` function.
+You can also deinitialize it using the `bser_writer_deinit`, close the file using `bser_writer_close`, and execute the writer using the `bser_writer_execute` function.

 ## The C++ version

-The C++ version is a wrapper over the C version, reducing code frequency and exposure.
-There are the exact same C++ classes that wrap the C structs in the C++ bser namespace.
-Initialization and deinitialization are handled automatically through the constructor and deconstructor of every object.
+The C++ version is a wrapper over the C version primitives, reducing code boilerplate and exposure.
+Every C struct has a C++ corespondance in the C++ `bser` namespace.
+Initialization and deinitialization are handled automatically through the constructor and deconstructor of each object.
 For specialized behaviour, you can also use the `BSER_STRUCT` macro function to facilitate the struct serialization and deserialization.

-After calling the `BSER_STRUCT` with the struct and specifying every field you want to facilitate, there will be a static `to_record` and `from_record` function on the `bser::StructTraits` object supplied with the template type name of the struct.
-The first parameter to the `to_record` function will be the numerical identifier of the record, and the second parameter will be an instance of the struct itself.
+After calling the `BSER_STRUCT` with a struct and specifying every field you want to facilitate, there will be a static `to_record` and `from_record` function on the `bser::StructTraits<Type>` template class.
+The first parameter of the `to_record` function will be the numerical identifier of the record, and the second parameter will be an instance of the struct itself.
 In the `from_record` function, you can supply the record object itself for the struct instance.

 ## License